PrinceNiyonshuti/userRegistrationWithEmailVerification/README.md

 ### Problems

-- tried to use gmail and some case it was not working
+- tried to use gmail and some case it was not working [Fixed]

 ### Findings